siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Insert

-This allows events to be inserted in to tables.
+This allows events to be inserted into tables.
 This is similar to inserting events into streams.

 !!! warning
-    If the table is defined with primary keys, and if you insert duplicate data primary key constrain violation can occur.
+    If the table is defined with primary keys, and if you insert duplicate data, primary key constrain violations can occur.
     In such cases use the `update or insert` operation.

 **Syntax**